wso2/docs-is/en/docs/extend/federation/write-a-custom-federated-authenticator.md

 ### Write a custom authenticator for Twitter

-The WSO2 Identity Server comes with several built in authenticators like Facebook, Google, OpenID, and SAML.
-This topic provides instructions on how to authenticate users via Twitter using the SAML configurations available in the Identity Server.
+WSO2 Identity Server comes with several built in authenticators like Facebook, Google, OpenID, and SAML.
+This topic provides instructions on how to authenticate users via Twitter using the SAML configurations available in WSO2 Identity Server.

 !!! info "Related links"
     -   See [here](https://dev.twitter.com/web/sign-in/desktop-browser) for